esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

         pages.append(f.read())
 ```

-The generator will in the end provide an answer based on the text snippet that is retireved from the knowledge base.
-If the fragment is very long, like a full newspage page, it will contain a lot of irrelevant information, which will blurr the generated answer.
+The generator will in the end provide an answer based on the text snippet that is retrieved from the knowledge base.
+If the fragment is very long, it may contain a lot of irrelevant information, which will blur the generated answer.
 Therefor it is better to split the data into smaller parts, so that the retriever can collect very specific pieces of text to generate an answer from.
-We will use some overlap between the splits, so that information does not get lost because of a random split.
+It is usefull to keep some overlap between the splits, so that information does not get lost because of for example splits in the middle of a sentence.

 ```python
 text_splitter = RecursiveCharacterTextSplitter(